How to Tie Down and Transport a Kayak on a Roof Rack

 Warning: Loading a kayak on your own can be difficult.
 If you do not feel comfortable lifting a heavy object above your head on your own, please do not attempt to load a kayak by yourself.

-Loading a Kayak with Two People
+Loading a Kayak With Help

 If you have the luxury of a second set of hands when loading your kayak, take advantage of your good fortune.
 It’s substantially easier to load a kayak with two people than on your own.
 So, this is the preferred loading method for the majority of paddlers.